|author||Cherry Zhang <firstname.lastname@example.org>||Thu Apr 02 15:04:24 2020 -0400|

 If a binary distribution is not available for your combination of operating system and architecture, visit https://golang.org/doc/install/source or load doc/install-source.html in your web browser for source installation instructions.

-Go is the work of hundreds of contributors.
+Go is the work of thousands of contributors.
 We appreciate your help!

 To contribute, please read the contribution guidelines: https://golang.org/doc/contribute.html

-Note that the Go project does not use GitHub pull requests, and that we use the issue tracker for bug reports and proposals only.
+Note that the Go project uses the issue tracker for bug reports and proposals only.
 See https://golang.org/wiki/Questions for a list of places to ask questions about the Go language.